• Skip to primary navigation

 Instructions

-• Cook up the quinoa, if you don't have any on hand and you're cooking it from seed.
 TIP: I typically either have cooked quinoa on hand or a bag of store-bought frozen quinoa in the freezer for a big time saver.

-• While the quinoa cooks, make the Moroccan Vinaigrette.
-Whisk together the sherry wine vinegar, orange juice and spices until spices and salt are dissolved.
+To do this, whisk together the sherry wine vinegar, orange juice and spices until spices and salt are dissolved.
 Whisk in the olive oil until emulsified.
 Set aside.

-• In a large bowl, combine the arugula and other greens you're using with the cooked quinoa, olives, shallot, mint leaves and lime zest.
+• In a large bowl, combine the arugula and other greens you're using with the cooked quinoa, olives, and shallot.
 Add the orange slices and drizzle ½ the dressing over the mixture.
-Toss and add remaining dressing as desired.

 Notes